 We script everything in practice as well.
 This allows us to make sure we get everything covered.
 Our scripts in practice our taken from our game call sheet.
 These are put together on Saturday and Sunday as we prepare for our opponent.
 We are highly organized in our approach, which helps us to practice faster during the week, and play faster on Friday Night.
 Our call sheet was a nightmare to create.
 It took several hours to build onto an excel document.
 Ty Palmer, who I worked with at Seminole High School, helped me to improve the formatting to what you see today.

 If you want to save several hours building your own call sheet, I have made available and offensive game planning packet.
 It includes 9 editable and customizable documents, including my two-sided color call sheet!
 This call sheet will help you be more organized and will help you score more points!

 The packet includes everything from install scheduled to weekly and daily practice plans.
 It will help you to prepare for the upcoming season, and to prepare for each game you play.
-You can order this packet for just $14.99 by clicking here: Game and Practice Planning Packet.
+You can order this packet by clicking here: Game and Practice Planning Packet.

 I also wrote a book on Tempo that might give you some great insight into running a multiple tempo system.
 The book I wrote will take you through a detailed, systematic process of building tempo into your existing offense.
 Here is a picture of what coaches are saying: